earlman/me-dev/src/_includes/components/colophon.md

 ### Colophon

 This website was designed and coded from scratch by Earl Justin Mangulabnan.
 The data is stored in JSON, Markdown, and Nunjucks files.
-The styles were built with Vanilla CSS on top of my own SASS methodology, but that will likely get phased out as [CSS Nesting gets more browser support](https://caniuse.com/css-nesting).
+The styles were built with Vanilla CSS on top of my own SASS methodology.

 These files are compiled to HTML/CSS/JS using [11ty](https://www.11ty.dev/).
 It's hosted on [Netlify](https://www.netlify.com/) and you can see the code on [Github](https://github.com/earlman/me-dev).
-As of July 2023, this site is undergoing heavy development.
-It's currently optimized for landscape display on resolutions > 1200px.
-Let me know on LinkedIn if you have any questions.
+As of August 2023, this site is undergoing heavy development.
+Come say to me on LinkedIn.

 Copyright &copy; 2023 Earl Justin Mangulabnan.
 All rights reserved.